redhat-openshift-ecosystem/certification-releases/containers/beta-workflow.md

-# Container Certification
+# BETA TEST Container Certification instructions.
+Do not use for production.

+## Production documentation is available at [Red Hat Software Certification Workflow Guide](https://access.redhat.com/documentation/en-us/red_hat_software_certification/8.45/html/red_hat_software_certification_workflow_guide/assembly_working-with-containers_openshift-sw-cert-workflow-introduction-to-redhat-openshift-operator-certification)

-## *This currently is only applicable to containers for OpenShift Container Platform and Red Hat Enterprise Linux*
+## *This currently is only applicable to containers for OpenShift Container Platform and Red Hat Enterprise Linux, and only during Beta / User Acceptance Test (UAT).
+Do NOT use for production!*   ##

 ## Part One: Setting up your certification project in the UAT environment